vigiloauth/vigilo/docs/user_guide/identity/endpoints/client_handler/client_registration.md

   }
 }
 ```
-**Note:** If no scopes are provided during client registration, VigiloAuth Server defaults to the most restrictive scope (`client:read`).
+**Note:** If no scopes are provided during client registration, VigiloAuth Server defaults to the `oidc` scope.

 ---